 What does the test result mean?

-Complement levels may be decreased due to increased consumption or, more rarely, a hereditary deficiency.
+Complement levels may be decreased due to increased consumption (because of increased activation) or, more rarely, a hereditary deficiency.
 Hereditary deficiency in one of the complement proteins will usually lead to a high frequency of recurrent microbial infections.
 Decreased complement levels also are associated with an increased risk of developing an autoimmune disease.
-Both C3 and C4 levels are typically depressed in SLE while C3 alone is low in septicemia and infections caused by fungi or parasites such as malaria.
+Both C3 and C4 levels are typically depressed in lupus while C3 alone is low in septicemia and infections caused by fungi or parasites such as malaria.

 Decreased complement activity may be seen with: